Skip to main content Skip to navigation

 This approach to sanctions enforcement entails two categories of international sanctions, known as “primary” and “secondary” sanctions.
 Firms that do business with foreign customers and clients, or have foreign partners and suppliers, must understand how the different categories of sanctions apply and, importantly, how to achieve compliance.

-What are Primary Sanctions?
+What are primary sanctions?

 Primary sanctions are economic restrictions that require compliance from persons within the issuing country.
 In the United States, for example, the Office of Foreign Assets Control (OFAC) may impose a range of sanctions directly against foreign targets.
 US persons and obligated entities must then screen their customers against the OFAC sanctions list to ensure that they are not doing business with a sanctioned person.